walkie/academic-webpage/pages/legal.md

 placed in the public domain.
 Non-content resources include Haskell, LESS, and JavaScript source code, as well as HTML templates, but exclude Markdown, PDF, PNG, and plain text files.
-Basically, don't use text, papers, or images from my web page without permission, but feel free to use the code used to generate it.
+Basically, don't use text, papers, or images from this site without permission, but feel free to reuse or adapt the code used to generate it.

 ## Software License